 Dedupe

 dedupe groups duplicate rows in a DataFrame based on a natural-language equivalence relation, assigns cluster IDs, and selects a canonical row per cluster.
-The duplicate criterion is semantic and LLM-powered: agents reason over the data and, when needed, search the web for external information to establish equivalence.
+The duplicate criterion is semantic and LLM-powered.
 This handles abbreviations, name variations, job changes, and entity relationships that no string similarity threshold can capture.

 Examples